arvindkgs/arvindkgs.github.io/_drafts/guidelines-for-structuring-rest-apis.md

 Disadvantages of this approach:

 1. As the entry point in the above code if the IngestController.ingestService(), each of the teams will need to update the same file leading to merge conflicts
-2. The request body params are fixed.
+2. The request body params are need to general to support each of the entities - like nosql, rdbms, etc. Not enforcing strict parameter scope can lead security threats and erroneous requests.
 3. Can lead to code smells due to the switch statement growing in size as more entities are added.
 4. No strict enforcement, consumer can pass an unsupported entity type in the path param.
 5. As the number of entities grow, the endpoints also grow, leading to cumbersome documentation.
 So for the consumer looking consume these endpoints will be flooded with a long list of endpoints.